A PRIDE of UNICORNS

 Signed by Air Marshal Sir Richard Atcherley

-Tucked-in handwritten letter signed by
+Tucked-in letter signed by

 Air Marshal Sir Richard ‘Batchy’ Atcherley KBE CB AFC